-Mibi Mega Kibi Kilo – Decimal and Binary Prefixes
+Mibi Mega Kibi Kilo – Decimal and Binary prefixes

 A megabit can be 1,000,000 bits or 1,048,576 bits depending on whether you using decimal or binary definitions.
 Standards have been defined to help – are you using the mibibyte and kibibyte in your documentation ?